 “I don’t think that anyone should see the inside of a jail for small amounts of marijuana,” he revealed before reiterating that the “root” of that issue must be dealt with as well.

 Bell admitted that shortly after graduating law school, he considered becoming a judge, “like many young attorneys.”
-However, he ultimately realized prosecutors can have much greater impact on criminal cases than judges.
+However, he ultimately realized prosecutors can have a much greater impact on criminal cases than judges.
 Bell noted that most of these types of cases have already been decided by the time they get to the judge because a plea deal has been worked out.

-Bell said his negative experiences with police as a young man, coupled with the Justice Department’s report about what transpired in Ferguson in 2014, helped him realized that the longstanding, systemic issues in the U.S. criminal justice system need to be solved as quickly as possible.
+Bell said his negative experiences with police as a young man, coupled with the Justice Department’s report about what transpired in Ferguson in 2014, helped him realize that the longstanding, systemic issues in the U.S. criminal justice system need to be solved as quickly as possible.

 “I grew up a young African-American male in North St. Louis County,” he said.
-“I have been pulled over, had my car searched and for no reason.
+“I have been pulled over, had my car searched, and for no reason.
 I wasn’t into anything.
-I thought it was normal but by the time I got to law school I realized, ‘hey, that wasn’t right.
+I thought it was normal but by the time I got to law school I realized, ‘Hey, that wasn’t right.
 They weren’t supposed to do that.'”

-Bell stressed that Brown’s death should not be in vain, and that it must be used as a chance “to create real, sustainable change,” particularly with regards to recidivism, or the tendency of a convicted criminal to become a repeat offender.
+Bell stressed that Brown’s death should not be in vain and that it must be used as a chance “to create real, sustainable change,” particularly with regards to recidivism, or the tendency of a convicted criminal to become a repeat offender.

 “Mass incarceration leads to mass re-entry,” he said.
 “When we look at the recidivism rates, about 75 percent of people — in other words three out of four people — who come into our criminal justice system are re-offending, that tells us things we need to know to start addressing the problem.”